nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 ## Membership and Caching

 Since looking up the members of a Dynamic Group can be a very expensive operation, Nautobot caches the results of these lookups for a configurable amount of time.
-By default, this cache is set to one (1) hour.
-This means that if you make a change a member (or potential member) of a Dynamic Group, it may take up to an hour for that change to be reflected in the group's membership.
+By default this cache is disabled.
 You can change this default value by changing the `DYNAMIC_GROUP_CACHE_TIMEOUT` in the administration panel.
 This value is in seconds.

 Creating, updating, or deleting a Dynamic Group will automatically invalidate the cache for that group.
 This means that the next time the group is evaluated, the cache will be refreshed with the new membership information.